top of page

 Lesson 5 - It pays to be yourself

 Would The Traitor's death warrants or round tables work so effectively if they were transplanted to a sun-kissed island or the Australian jungle?
 No, because the programme doesn't copy its competitors.
-It's setting, design, advertising and language is confident and unique.
-It understands its own brand so its communication is single-minded and never hedges its bets.
+Its setting, design, advertising, and language are confident and unique.
+It understands its own brand, so its communication is single-minded and never hedges its bets.

 Finding an original way to say something means customers are more likely to pay attention.
 It helps your messaging and your brand stand out from the crowd.
 Identify the cliches in your industry and find a way to turn them on their head.
 Can you find an unexpected way to say something familiar?